 - Connect with an old friend with whom you've lost touch.
-Try sending him or her a card or letter via old fashioned mail.
-Or, find him or her on Facebook and reconnect.
+Try sending a card or letter to him or her via old fashioned mail.
+Or find your friend on Facebook and reconnect.

 - Learn to meditate and practice, practice, practice.
 Meditation is great for reducing stress and producing an overall feeling of calm and well-being, all of which contributes to healing.

 - Start to plan your rehabilitation by visiting Spine-health’s wellness sections.
 Pick out exercises you think you’d like to try, and spend time mapping out your exercise plan.

 - Take this time to put all those old pictures in an album, or to turn your digital prints into real photos.
 Consider learning how to scrapbook or create online photo albums of all your digital prints with Shutterfly.com, Snapfish.com, or any other online photo service.

 - Research and plan ahead for your next vacation.

 - Become an expert on a specific subject: rent documentaries, read books, and use Google Scholar to do free online research on a certain subject.
 Ancient Greece?
 Bird watching?
 History of golf?
 Research and learn all about whatever interests you.

 - Sort out the pile of mail, bills, catalogs etc.,that has been piling up on kitchen counter since before your surgery.

 - Put your financials online with Quickbooks or a similar financial management program.

 - Make some gifts the old fashioned way.
 Knit or crochet a baby blanket for someone who's expecting a baby soon, needlepoint something to decorate the baby's nursery, or make advance holiday gifts.